 IBM Spectrum Virtualise software in SVC helps make new and existing storage more effective.
 SVC includes many functions traditionally deployed separately in disk systems.
 By including these in a virtualisation system, SVC standardises functions across virtualised storage for greater flexibility and potentially lower costs.

 IBM Spectrum Virtualise functions benefit all virtualised storage.
 For example, Easy Tier optimises use of flash storage.
-Real-time Compression enhances efficiency even further by enabling the storage of up to five times as much active primary data in the same physical disk space.1 Finally, high-performance thin provisioning helps automate provisioning.
+Real-time Compression enhances efficiency even further by enabling the storage of up to five times as much active primary data in the same physical disk space.4 Encryption helps improve data security and finally, high-performance thin provisioning helps automate provisioning.
 These benefits can help extend the useful life of existing storage assets, reducing costs.

 Integrating these functions into SVC also means that they are designed to operate smoothly together, reducing management effort.

-2 Michael Schroeck, Rebecca Shockley, Janet Smart, Dolores Romero-Morales and Peter Tufano, ‘Analytics: The real-world use of big data’, IBM Institute for Business Value and Saïd Business School at the University of Oxford, October 2012. http://www-01.ibm.com/common
+1 Michael Schroeck, Rebecca Shockley, Janet Smart, Dolores Romero-Morales and Peter Tufano, “Analytics: The real-world use of big data”, IBM Institute for Business Value and Saïd Business School at the University of Oxford, October 2012.

 |Single point of control for storage resources|